gogocat/dataBind/README.md

 // render
 simpleComponent.render();
 ```
 dataBind `use` method can be use to set global setting of binding attribute namespace.
-It accept an option object show in above example.
+It accept an option object showing in above example.
-It also can use to overwrite **underscore** interpolate settings settings
+It also can use to overwrite **underscore** interpolate settings.

 ## Visual bindings
 The following bindings produce visual changes